baozzii/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS

 * **Private contact detail**: A contact detail that is not meant to be shared with others

 * **Donor**: An organ donor

 * **Recipient**: A recipient awaiting an organ donation

+* **Tag**: A customizable label or keyword assigned to a person’s record to categorize or group similar entries (e.g., “Urgent”, “Pediatric”, “AB+ Donor”).

+* **Emergency Contact**: A secondary phone number associated with a person, typically used to reach next-of-kin or responsible medical staff in urgent situations.

+* **Gradle**: A build automation tool used for compiling, testing, packaging, and managing dependencies of the application.

+* **FXML**: An XML-based markup language used by JavaFX to define the structure of user interfaces.

+* **Predicate**: A condition or logical test used to filter or match entries based on specific attributes (e.g., name, organ, or blood type).

+* **Model**: The component responsible for managing the in-memory data of the application.

+* **Logic**: The component that interprets user commands and updates the model accordingly.

+* **UI (User Interface)**: The visible part of the application that displays information and accepts user input.

+* **Storage**: The component that reads from and writes to persistent storage (e.g., JSON, Excel files).

+* **User Preferences**: Configuration data that stores user-specific settings (e.g., GUI layout, file paths).

+* **Apache POI**: A Java library used for reading and writing Microsoft Excel (.xlsx) files.

+* **CLI (Command Line Interface)**: A text-based interface through which the user interacts with the application by typing commands.

+* **Compatibility Matrix**: A reference table defining valid donor-to-recipient blood type compatibility mappings.

+* **ObservableList**: A list that allows UI components to automatically update when data changes.

 --------------------------------------------------------------------------------------------------------------------